Clinical Trials

 Clinical trials are research studies that test new potential treatments for a disease.
 Talk to your doctor about clinical trials that could possibly be helpful to you.

-Glossary: HBV = Hepatitis B Virus, CHB = Chronic Hepatitis B, HDV = Hepatitis D Virus, CHD = Chronic Hepatitis D, ALT = Alanine aminotransferase, AST = Aspartate aminotransferase, EOT = End of Treatment, NTCP = Sodium/taurocholate cotransporting polypeptide, LNF-containing regimens = Lonafarnib-containing regimens, PEG-IFN = Pegylated Interferon
+Glossary: HBV = Hepatitis B Virus, CHB = Chronic Hepatitis B, HDV = Hepatitis D Virus, CHD = Chronic Hepatitis D, ALT = Alanine aminotransferase, AST = Aspartate aminotransferase, EOT = End of Treatment, NTCP = Sodium/taurocholate co-transporting polypeptide, LNF-containing regimens = Lonafarnib-containing regimens, PEG-IFN = Pegylated Interferon

 Available: Replicor Compassionate Access Program - International

-The goal of this compassionate access program is to provide early access to REP 2139-Mg for patients with HBV mono-infection or HBV / HDV co-infection who either have advanced (decompensated) cirrhosis or who have failed to response to other other antiviral agents either approved or under development and who are in danger of progressing to decompensated cirrhosis.
-This compassionate access program will provide access to a once weekly regimen of subcutaneously (SC) administered REP 2139-Mg for a period of 48 weeks with the goal of achieving functional cure of HDV and or HBV, with the reversal of liver disease in the absence of antiviral therapy.
+The goal of this compassionate access program is to provide early access to REP 2139-Mg for patients with HBV mono-infection or HBV / HDV co-infection who either have advanced (decompensated) cirrhosis or who have failed to respond to other other antiviral agents either approved or under development and who are in danger of progressing to decompensated cirrhosis.
+This compassionate access program will provide access to a once weekly regimen of subcutaneously (SC) administered REP 2139-Mg for a period of 48 weeks with the goal of achieving a functional cure of HDV and/or HBV, with the reversal of liver disease in the absence of antiviral therapy.
 The safety, tolerability and efficacy of SC REP 2139-Mg will be monitored during and after therapy.
 Contact Andrew Vaillant at +1514.733.1998 or availlant@replicor.com OR Michel Bazinet at +1514.733.1998 or mbazinet@replicor.com and refer to identifier NCT05683548.

 Currently recruiting participants in:

-- Austria, France, Israel, Italy, Turkey
+- Austria, France, Italy, Israel, Turkey

 Recruiting: Study of Bulevirtide in Participants with Chronic Hepatitis D Infection - International